New Zealand House of Representatives: Members and elections

 The House of Representatives normally consists of 120 members, who bear the title "Member of Parliament" (MP).
 They were previously known as "Members of the House of Representatives" (MHRs) until the passing of the Parliamentary and Executive Titles Act 1907 when New Zealand became a Dominion, and even earlier as "Members of the General Assembly" (MGAs).

 All MPs are democratically elected, and usually enter the House following a general election.
 Once sworn in, MPs normally continue to serve until the next dissolution of parliament and subsequent general election, which must take place at least every three years.
 Early general elections (sometimes termed "snap elections") are possible at the discretion of the prime minister, especially if a minority government is unable to retain the confidence of the House.
 Members who change their party allegiance during a term—known as "waka-jumping"—may be expelled from the House.
 Members may also be expelled in cases of criminal activity or other serious misconduct.
 Some expulsions have been challenged through the courts.
 Casual vacancies in electorates are filled through by-elections; if a list member's seat becomes vacant then the next available person on their party's list is appointed to the position.
 List MPs are free to stand in electorate by-elections and in the case of successful contest their own seat will be filled 'in turn'.

-To be an MP a person must be a New Zealand citizen (by birth or naturalisation) at the time of the election and not be disqualified from enrolling to vote; bankruptcy is not grounds for disqualification from office.
+To be an MP a person must be a New Zealand citizen (by birth or naturalisation) at the time of the election and not be disqualified from enrolling to vote; unlike certain other countries, bankruptcy is not grounds for disqualification from office.
 Party list candidates are always nominated by political parties.